Quantum Commuting Circuits and Complexity of Ising Partition Functions: Preliminary

 where we used the fact that $\Lambda _{i,j}(Z) X_i = X_i Z_j \Lambda _{i,j}(Z)$.
 This is the definition of the graph state, and we conclude $|G\rangle = \left( \prod _{(i,j)\in E} \Lambda_{i,j} (Z) \right)|+ \rangle ^{ \otimes |V|}$.

-In the proofs of the main theorems, we repeatedly consider projective measurements on the graph state and the resultant state transformations.
-In the following we will see two important transformation rules for the graph states by projective measurements in certain bases.
+In the proofs of the main theorems, we repeatedly consider projective measurements on the graph state and the resultant post-measurement graph state.
+In the following we will see two important transformations on the graph states by projective measurements in certain bases.

 \begin{remk}[$Z$-basis measurement] If the $k$th qubit of the graph state $|G\rangle$ is measured in the $Z$-basis, the resultant post-measurement state is the graph state associated with the graph $G' \equiv G \backslash k$, where the byproduct operator $B_k=\prod _{j \in \mathcal{N}_k} Z_j$ is located according to the measurement outcome $m_k \in \{ 0,1\}$, i.e., $B_k ^{m_k} |G'\rangle$. \end{remk} {\it Proof}: We observe the effect of the measurement on the stabilizer operator $K_i$.
 If $i\neq k$ nor $i \neq \mathcal{N}_k$, the measurement does not make any effect on a stabilizer $K_k$, and hence the post-measurement state is stabilized by such a $K_k$.
 If $i=k$, $K_i$ anticommutes with $Z_k$ and hence does not stabilize the post-measurement state anymore.
 Instead, $(-1)^{m_k}Z_k$ stabilizes the post-measurement state $|m_k\rangle _k$, where $m_k=0,1$ is the measurement outcome.
 If $i\in \mathcal{N}_k$, we define a new stabilizer operator $K'_{i} = Z_k K_i$ such that $K_k$ does not contain $Z_k$.
 The post-measurement state is stabilized by $(-1)^{m_k}K'_{i}$.
 Thus the graph state with the byproduct operator, $B_k^{m_k}|G' \rangle$, is the post-measurement state.
 (Note that $B_k^{m_k}$ anticommutes with $K'_i$s for all $i$ but commutes with $K_i$s with $i \neq k$ and $i \notin \mathcal{N}$.) $\square$